ClimateClara/arc3o/docs/guide/howtorun.rst

 The input data for ARC3O should be divided into monthly files, found in the folder ``inputpath``.
 Also, to prepare the seasons and ice types mask, ARC3O needs one file in which all the data is merged, found in the folder ``inputpath0``.

-These monthly and overview files should contain fields [lat,lon,time] of the following variables:
+These monthly and overview files should contain fields [time,lat,lon] of the following variables:
 	* ``snifrac``: snow fraction on ice [0-1]
 	* ``siced``: sea-ice thickness [m]
 	* ``sni``: snow water equivalent [m]